 Being in the city itself there are 1001 ways to get to Chora Museum by public transit.
 There is a close-ish Metrobüs stop called Edirnekapı.
 The nearest metro stop is Ulubatlı with service from the M1A and M1B metro lines.
-Beyond this there are countless busses that pass through the great hole in the city wall and any bus that stops at Edirnekapı will drop you off close to the museum.
+Beyond this there are countless buses that pass through the great hole in the city wall and any bus that stops at Edirnekapı will drop you off close to the museum.

 Where To Stay